-- a) Demonstrate and interest in seniors health and continuing care, representing regional voices and bringing forward lived experience perspectives; - b) Attend scheduled meetings and notify the Council Coordinator in advance if unable to attend; - c) Travel to in-person meetings and submit appropriate expenses for reimbursement (see Section 10 below): - d) Be prepared for meetings by reviewing meeting materials in advance; - e) Demonstrate respect for fellow Council members, AHS representatives, presenters, and members of the public and act in accordance with the AHS Code of Conduct; - f) Act in good faith; - g) Disclose any disagreement or conflict, real or perceived, to the AHS Council Coordinator (role outlined in Section 5 below) as soon as possible and as required by the Legislation and the Bylaw; - h) Act as a representative on behalf of Council on other AHS committees as appointed and bring

-- forward topics from these committees to Council as appropriate; - i) Consistently use e-mail as a means of communication and participate in virtual meetings (e.g., Telehealth, Zoom, Skype) as appropriate; and - j) Actively participate in Council work between Council meetings.
+- c.
+Travel to in-person meetings and submit appropriate expenses for reimbursement (see Section 10 below); - d.
+Be prepared for meetings by reviewing meeting materials in advance; - e.
+Demonstrate respect for fellow Council members, AHS representatives, presenters and members of the public, and act in accordance with the AHS Code of Conduct; - f.
+Act in good faith; - g.
+Disclose any disagreement or conflict, real or perceived, to the AHS Council Coordinator (role outlined in Section 5 below) as soon as possible and as required by the Legislation and the Bylaw; - h.
+Act as a representative on behalf of the Council on other AHS committees, as appointed, and bring forward topics from these committees to the Council as appropriate; - i.
+Consistently use e-mail as a means of communication and participate in virtual meetings (e.g. Telehealth, Zoom, Skype), as appropriate; and - j.
+Actively participate in Council work between Council meetings.